 2. Head for the hills—or just up the street.

 Cheryl Strayed’s book-turn-film Wild starring Reese Witherspoon inspired a ton of people, especially women, to hike more.
 But you don’t need to trek for 1,100 miles like Strayed did in 1995 to reap the rewards.
-Taking on any well-marked trail near you (including national parks which turn 100 in August) one section at a time as part of a day-hike, weekend trip, or longer can feel just exhilarating and gratifying.
+Taking on any well-marked trail near you (including national parks which turned 100 last August) one section at a time as part of a day-hike, weekend trip, or longer can feel just exhilarating and gratifying.
 To take the intimidation factor down a notch, heed this advice from National Park Foundation and REI Ambassador Andia Winslow (pictured above and below), who is also a professional golfer and senior coach at the Mile High Run Club, a NYC-based boutique fitness studio dedicated to running.

 “Hiking doesn’t need to be a gear-extravagant affair.
 Last week I hiked in Colorado’s Mesa Verde National Forest and then just yesterday I walked from Brooklyn to the Bronx—that was a hike, too!
 A hike is whenever you go for a long walk to think, explore, exercise, or get from point A to point B. Here’s how to make it more mindful: Pocket your smart device, feel how the terrain changes beneath your feet, note the characters (that strange-looking tree, those kids drawing chaw rainbows on the sidewalk, etc.) you encounter along the way, listen to nature’s rhythm all around you, and walk in the wrong direction, get lost and find yourself in the end.”